Warren J. Baker

 Warren J. Baker (September 5, 1938 – October 7, 2022) was an American academic administrator who was president of California Polytechnic State University (Cal Poly San Luis Obispo).
-Baker was the eighth president of Cal Poly San Luis Obispo, he held the office from 1979 until 2010.
+Baker was the eighth president of Cal Poly San Luis Obispo, holding the office from 1979 until 2010.

 Early life and education

 Baker was born in Fitchburg, Massachusetts, on September 5, 1938.
 He graduated from Notre Dame Preparatory School in Fitchburg in 1956.
 He attended the University of Notre Dame, where he earned a bachelor's degree in civil engineering in 1960 and his master's degree in 1962.
 Baker earned a doctoral degree in civil engineering from the University of New Mexico in 1966.
 He also studied at the Institute for Educational Management at Harvard Business School.

 Baker was a professor at the University of Detroit from 1972 until 1979.
 He served as dean of the College of Engineering from 1973 to 1978 and as vice president for academic affairs from 1976 to 1979.